1forb1dden1/Locate/README.md

 2. locate the console, then copy and paste the entire print statement.
 3. locate the DataScreen in the Screens folder and open it.
 4. Find the List Items and replace the objects inside with the print statement.
-5. Refresh Expo Go and the Data should be displayed in the form of a scrollView.
+5. Refresh Expo Go and the Data should be displayed in the form of a scrollable list.
 <img src="https://user-images.githubusercontent.com/90816621/164992279-b034c6b0-ed49-4ae9-a03f-d3277d2d57c4.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="300" height="600" />

+# Future Features
+1. Store your favorite location ( coordinate ) in the application.
+2. Navigation feature to navigate to saved locations or any coordinate/store.